 With a better understanding of advertising attribution, it will become easier to pinpoint which of your PPC campaigns, keywords and ads are having the most significant impact on your conversions and sales.

-By proving that your PPC campaign is generating more money than its spending.
+The most effective way to secure more budget is by proving that your PPC campaigns are generating more money than they’re spending.

 In its most basic form, advertising attribution is a set of rules that determines how your ad account applies credit for clicks, conversions, and sales.

-The outcome of advertising attribution is to provide you with insight into what keywords, ads, and campaigns are generating the most value for your business so that you can optimise your PPC activity for better results.
+The outcome of advertising attribution is to provide you with insight into what keywords, ads, and campaigns are generating the most leads and revenue for your business.

 First, we’re going to show you how to choose your attribution model in Google Ads.
 Then, we’ll walk you through each attribution model, and discuss their pros, cons and when they’re most effective.

 1. At the top click “Tools“, then under “Measurement”, select “Attribution“.

 2. On the left, click “Model Comparison“.

 3. Click “Campaign” to select one of the following: “Campaign, Ad group or Keyword“.
 Navigate to “Last click” to compare: Last click, First click, Linear, Time decay or Position-based.